chungyu710/Fusion/firmware/README.md

+# Firmware

+The PIC16F690 microcontroller runs embedded C firmware to read sensor data and relay it to the host.
+The C firmware must be cross-compiled using Microchip's XC8 compiler toolchain.

-## Installing the XC8 Compiler on Linux
+## Installing XC8 on Linux

 Go to your home directory.
 ```